Willem Verstegen: Life

 Willem Verstegen replaced Renier van Tzum as chief trader (VOC Opperhoof) in the factory of Dejima and remained in this function from October 28, 1646, to October 10, 1647.
-He paid an obligatory visit to Shōgun Tokugawa Iemitsu in Edo, bringing with him two camels, a civet, a cassowary, two cockatoos, medicine, and a perspectiefkast (a miniature diorama in a chest or peepshow box, possibly by Samuel Dirksz van Hoogstraten who was known for this craft).
+He paid an obligatory visit to Shōgun Tokugawa Iemitsu in Edo, bringing with him two camels, a civet, a cassowary, two cockatoos, medicine, and a perspectiefkast (a miniature diorama in a chest or peepshow box).
 Verstegen's report of his trip to Edo is extremely detailed: he mentioned the names of places, described the landscape, recounted what he saw and heard.
 The Swede Frederick Coyett became his successor as chief trader in Dejima.

 In 1651, Verstegen was appointed to Commissioner in Tonkin, Vietnam, where he discovered a large network of private trading.
 Afterwards, he was sent to Formosa and resided in Fort Zeelandia to examine the bookkeeping.
-Zacharias Wagenaer was his clerk, who later also was appointed as chief trader in Deshima.
+Zacharias Wagenaer was his clerk, who later also was appointed as chief trader in Dejima.

 Verstegen gained an extraordinary position on the Counsel of India (central governing body of the Dutch Asian colonies), but was recalled in 1652 back to the Netherlands.
 Not much is known of this period until February 1658, when Verstegen was in Dutch Suratte, accompanied by both his sons Geraerdt and Melchior, his daughter, and a niece.
 On January 11, 1659, he packed a few wagons, hired some people, and travelled to Ahmedabad to enlist himself in the army of Dara Shikoh.
 Shikoh was embroiled in a succession war and had promised great riches to European cannoneers.
 As reported on October 6, 1659, Verstegen was killed during a battle near Ajmer.